-I had so much I didn’t know what to do with it.
-I couldn’t re-plant it on the balcony because it’s full of chive, mint, and tomato plants.
+It was a bit overwhelming to be honest.
+I had a lot and I didn’t know what to do with it.
+I did consider transplanting it from my garden plot into a pot on my balcony but it’s just so full already with chives, mint, and tomato plants.
 Like, full.
 So I decided to dry it.

-I looked up a few recipes/how-to’s online and realized there is no one way to do it.
-So I took the one I trusted the most (read: not microwaved) and tried it out.
-Oh, it was also the quickest.
+Online I looked up a few recipes and how-to achieve dried parsley.
+What I learned was there is no one right way to do it.
+So I took advice from the web page I I trusted the most and tried it out.

 Anyway, so I ended up turning the oven on to the lowest setting and spread the parsley out quite thin on cookie sheets.
 It worked but it took two hours at least.
 Ages.

-I am happy with the dried parsley, but for the past couple weeks while I’ve crushed it up (when I have time, I’m not slave to the kitchen) I’ve been picking the stems out of the mess.
+I am happy with the dried parsley, but for the past couple weeks while I’ve crushed it up I’ve been picking the stems out of the mess.

 So there we go.
 Just another PSA to follow the instructions.